yabinmeng/pulsar-rt-ml-processing/aiml/vertex-ai/README.md

 $ gcloud auth application-default print-access-token
 ```

-# 3. Set up the Environment and Run the Simulation
+# 3. Set up the Environment and Run the Demo Simulation

 *The detail of creating and deploying the ML model on Google Vertex AI can be found in this document: [Deploy a Simple Prediction ML Model.md](./MLModel.md)*.